CSCA Annual Awards Program

 Christine Marmé Thompson Distinguished Research Award

-International in scope, the Christine Marmé Thompson Distinguished Research Award recognizes and supports a scholar in Art Education or related field whose research has made significant and impactful contributions to the study of childhood art.
+International in scope, the Christine Marmé Thompson Distinguished Research Award recognizes and supports a scholar in Art Education, or a related field of study, whose research has made significant contributions to the study of childhood art.

 CSCA Doctoral Research Award

-The CSCA Doctoral Research Award is designed to support doctoral students in the U.S. whose work is focused on the artistic, play-based, and aesthetic practices of children.
-The CSCA is especially interested in supporting doctoral students whose research centers the lived experience of young people whose bodies, lives, and work continue to be underrepresented in the study of childhood art and/or whose creating, thinking and being challenges normalized and normalizing perspectives that too often disempower children, decontextualize their lives, and delegitimize their creative practices.
-(Award: $3,000)
+The CSCA Doctoral Research Award ($3,000) is designed to support doctoral students in the U.S. whose research is focused on the artistic, play-based, and aesthetic practices of children, broadly speaking.
+The CSCA is especially interested in supporting doctoral students whose research centers the lived experience of young people whose bodies, lives, and work continue to be underrepresented in the study of childhood art and/or whose creating, thinking, and being challenges normalized and normalizing perspectives that too often disempower children, decontextualize their ways of being, and delegitimize their creative practices.